digi-ron/AU-Falcon-SPUD-Project/Electrical/BaseClock/BaseClock.md

 ## Plug Type

+### Series 1

+> The plugs for the wiring of the series 1 clock loom are unknown at this time.
+Wiring kits do exist overseas for other models, however they are expensive to acquire new to Australia or New Zealand.
+{: .block-note}

+### Series 2-3

-The plugs for the wiring of the clock loom are MULTILOCK 040 II connectors, similar to the [Instrument Cluster](../../PCMBCM/InstrumentCluster/InstrumentCluster.md#plug-types).
+The plugs for the wiring of the later series' clock loom are MULTILOCK 040 II connectors, similar to the [Instrument Cluster](../../PCMBCM/InstrumentCluster/InstrumentCluster.md#plug-types).

 | Name | Product Number | Notes |
 | --- | --- | --- |